CEM3H/NYC-Taxi/README.md

 There are also shapefile and lookup table of NYC regions and boroughs on this page: http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml

+### Project structure
+I will stick to original structure as it suggested in the course at Coursera, but will probably remove some intermediate stages to avoid repeating myself

+__Week 1__: Warming up =) Preparing data, cleaning and aggregation

+__Week 2__: Data visualization on geographical map, both static and interactive (pan, zoom, hover tool)

+__Week 3__: Constructing regression features and fitting ARIMA model for one

+__Week 4__: Predicting trips in 102 of 2500 cells using almost same steps as in __Week 3__.

+__Week 5__: A step towards enrichment model using other features: both present in raw data and engineered

+__Week 6__: Finalizing model enrichment

+__Week 7__: Developing an user-friendly  product to visualise prediction results

 ### Disclaimer
 The project is not finished yet and there may be some comments in Russian and some simplifications, skipped parts and contractions but I will fix these things - eventually.